mk270/whitakers-words/english_to_latin.md

 F=> 1</TT></PRE>

-<P>However these would weight the A frequency so heavily
-that it would be impossible to overcome with anything that could be applied to lower frequencies.
+However these would weight the A frequency so heavily that it would be impossible to overcome with anything that could be applied to lower frequencies.
 So we must reject this scale for a more managable set: